jovalen/workshop/ejercicio1/README.md

 }
 ```

 Take note of `loginServer` in the output, which is the fully qualified registry name (all lowercase).
-Throughout the rest of this quickstart `<registry-name>` is a placeholder for the container registry name, and `<login-server>` is a placeholder for the registry's login server name.

 ## Log in to registry